 • Recent passport-size photographs (minimum 6 copies)

-• Government-issued photo ID proof (Aadhaar Card / Voter ID / Passport)
+• Government-issued photo ID (Aadhaar Card / Voter ID / Passport)

 • Medical Fitness Certificate from a registered doctor

-• Bond on ₹21 non-judicial stamp paper (to be prepared before the reporting date)
+• Bond on Rs.
+21 non-judicial stamp paper (prepare before reporting date)

 Additional Documents for Reserved Category Candidates